patorjk/figlet.js/README.md

 You can see it in action here: http://patorjk.com/software/taag/ (the figlet.js file was written to power that application)

-The index.html file in this project shows how to use the figlet.js file.
+The example folder in this project shows how to use the figlet.js file.

 The figfont.txt file in this project contains the FIGlet FIGfont spec.